-Currently a formal consultation is underway for the Coastal Migratory Pelagics (CMP) fishery, triggered by the listing in 2012 of the Carolina and South Atlantic distinct population segments (DPSs) of Atlantic sturgeon (Acipenser oxyrinchus oxyrinchus) as endangered under the ESA.
-Staff from the SERO Protected Resources Division will provide the Committee with an update on the consultation and record input from Committee members for consideration during the consultation.
+Currently a formal consultation is underway (as required by Section 7 in the Endangered Species Act) for the CMP fishery, triggered by the listing in 2012 of the Carolina and South Atlantic distinct population segments (DPSs) of Atlantic sturgeon as endangered under the ESA.
 Additional requirements may result from the consultation.
 Additionally, in December 2012, NMFS issued a proposal to list 82 coral species as threatened or endangered, including seven species found in the South Atlantic region, including a proposal to relist two Acropora species (elkhorn and staghorn coral) as endangered.